-A.3 Management
+A.3.
+Management

 Celtic Sea sole has been managed by TAC since 1983.
-Other management measures are technical measures including minimum landing size (24 cm) and minimum mesh sizes (80 mm for beam trawlers).
+Other management measures are technical measures including minimum landing size (24 cm and 25 cm for Belgian vessels from March 11th 2017 until December 31th 2017) and minimum mesh sizes (80 mm for beam trawlers).